 At this point, we will need more information, such as the house plans, a copy of the purchase contract, your preferred closing attorney, and other specifics.
 After an initial review, the loan officer will forward the details to a licensed appraiser that will provide a valuation on the finished product.
 This usually takes from two to three weeks.

 The details are collected on a form called a “New Project Start”.
-You can get this form by request or download it with the button below.
+Our loan officer will provide you with this form after doing an in-person review of the property.

 Step Four: Contact Your Attorney

 You and your attorney will then schedule a closing date.
 The attorney is responsible for securing title insurance, preparing the deeds, calculating taxes, and preparing a settlement statement (HUD-1).